 You can also spot guanacos in southern Peru, western Bolivia, Tierra del Fuego, Navarino Island, and some even found their way to the Falkland Islands, where they were introduced from Argentina in the 1930s.
 A pale fawn colour, with a snowy white underside, guanacos have adapted to all sorts of extreme, sometimes harsh, conditions.
 From the intensely arid environment of the Atacama Desert, to the often rainy and wind-buffeted Torres del Paine National Park, guanacos are masters of survival.

-1. Guanacos like to socialise
+1. Guanacos Like to Socialise

 Guanacos are garrulous folk, living in herds usually composed of up to ten females, their young, and one dominant male.
 Baby guanacos are adorably known as chulengos, and the little four-legged ones can walk competently only five minutes after birth.
 Female guanacos have a lengthy eleven-and-a-half month gestation period, after which a single chulengo is born between the South American summer months of December and March.
 The apron strings are cut abruptly for male chulengos, who are chased away from the herd after one year spent with their mother.
 Following a brief period of bachelorhood, however, they eventually form their own herds.
-It is a tough world out there for a chulengo, and only 30% of the babies live to adulthood, due to various factors including predation, disease, and harsh weather conditions.
+It is a tough world out there for a chulengo, and only 30% of the babies live to adulthood, due to various factors including disease and harsh weather conditions.

-Gambolling guanacos just want to have fun
+Gamboling guanacos just want to have fun.

 Guanacos are related to camels (though they lack the distinctive hump!), as well as to vicuñas, alpacas, and llamas.
 These last two are domesticated South American camelids, and the guanaco is believed to be the ancestor of the llama.
 Owing to their calm, docile nature, it was easy for humans to tame and train the wild guanacos, who eventually became the llamas we know and love today.